bdtinc/maskcam/docs/BalenaOS-Photon-Nano-Setup.md

 ### Connecting to your Jetson

-First, in a terminal on your main system run the command:
+On the Ubuntu PC, open a terminal and run:
 ```
 sudo balena scan
 ```
-Note the ip address in the result.

-Next connect to your Jetson:
+This will report the IP address of your Photon Nano.
+Use this IP address with the following command to connect to your Jetson:

 ```
 balena ssh <device ip>
 ```

 At this point you are in a console as root user on your Jetson running balenaOS.
-The commands from this point on are exactly the same as the instructions for running using JetPack on the Nano Developer Kit with the following differences.
-1. The `docker` command is replaced by `balena`
-2. Do not use the `--runtime nvidia` switch.
-It is automatic on balenaOS for Jetson and you will get errors if you include it.

-So issuing the following commands will run MaskCam:
+Now, we just need to download the docker container and run it!
+On balenaOS, "docker" is replaced by "balena", as shown in the following command.
+Issue the two commands below to download and run MaskCam:

 ```
 $ balena pull maskcam/maskcam-beta
 $ balena run --privileged --rm -it --env MASKCAM_DEVICE_ADDRESS=<device ip> -p 1883:1883 -p 8080:8080 -p 8554:8554 maskcam/maskcam-beta
 ```